WordPress/gutenberg/docs/blocks/creating-dynamic-blocks.md

 * The edit function still shows a representation of the block in the editor's context (this could be very different from the rendered version, it's up to the block's author)
 * The save function just returns null because the rendering is performed server-side.
-* The server-side rendering is a function taking the block attributes as an argument and returning the markup (quite similar to shortcodes)
+* The server-side rendering is a function taking the block attributes and the block inner content as arguments, and returning the markup (quite similar to shortcodes)

 ## Live rendering in Gutenberg editor